-The tilt-up deck can be secured in the raised position using the following procedure:
+The tilt-up deck is secured in the raised position using the following procedure:

-1. Remove the tilt bar from the stowed position on the carrier frame.

-2. Use the tilt bar to release the two (2) deck locking arms as shown in the Unlock Deck Arms for Deck Tilt-Up illustration.
+- Remove the tilt bar from the stowed position on the carrier frame. - Use the tilt bar to release the two (2) deck locking arms as shown in the Unlock Deck Arms for Deck Tilt-Up illustration.